BroadnetEngineering/TodoList/README.md

+##MySql dump file is todo-1.sql.
+DB Name is test.

 ## Todo App

 As a potential employee of Broadnet we would like to be able to gauge your programming skill and how you approach a development task.